 The UK’s ‘Brexit’ result is now one week and one day old and the global fallout has been, to put it mildly, dramatic.
-In the interim we discovered that the pro-Brexiteers were, in Michael Caine’s immortal words, ‘only supposed to blow the bloody doors off’.
-In other words, there aim was not to win: their aim was to move up the political pole.
+In the interim, we discovered that the pro-Brexiteers were, in Michael Caine’s immortal words, ‘only supposed to blow the bloody doors off’.
+In other words, their aim was not to win: their aim was to move up the political pole.
 The proposed Brexit was to be of direct benefit to them and to their political careers.

 Whether the UK decides to have a second referendum or whether MPs reject any proposed ratification of Article 50 remains to be seen.
 One thing is clear: those in government before the Referendum did not recognise nor did they engage with the fears and concerns of a critical mass of the electorate.
 The Brexiteers did recognise these fears: they engaged with them – and played on them.

 Has the last eight days thrown up anything the world of business might learn?
 I would suggest that it has identified a number of issues.

 The Brexit campaign has thrown up three key points about the importance of recognition and engagement for business leaders.